 And what is moderate risk?
 Moderate risk means you have the ability to influence events, but don’t have complete control.
 The key is that individuals believe they will be successful, but it is not a sure thing.

-Leadership Quality 3: Screening For Opportunity.
+Entrepreneurial Quality 3: Screening For Opportunity.

 Like all individuals, leaders screen incoming information to separate the useful from the useless.
 However, successful entrepreneurs and business leaders screen incoming information to constantly seek new growth opportunities.
 They act like gold miners who must shift through tons of dirt to find those a few precious golden nuggets.